-I didn’t have a credit card at the time and would have no other way to pay for this unfortunate accident as my first paycheck was still two weeks away.
+I didn’t have a credit card at the time.
+I would have no other way to pay for this unfortunate accident as my first paycheck was still two weeks away.
 But I had $3,000 in an emergency fund.

 Now I’m a die hard emergency fund advocate and suggest that everyone has a separate savings account that isn’t touched until those unpleasant moments surprise you.
 Consider saving at least three to six-month’s worth of expenses in a separate savings account.
 It might just save your butt, like it did mine, and help you avoid any additional debt.